 The mission of the division is to assess California’s energy systems and trends, providing information for decision-makers and the public that produce policies that balance the need for adequate resources with economic, public health, safety, and environmental goals.
 The division’s emphasis is to expand staff capabilities in the latest modeling and analytical techniques.

-The Supply Analysis Office collects data, produces analyses, and provides policy expertise on a range of energy supply issues.
-Focusing on markets and infrastructure that provide safe and reliable energy to California, the office is composed of engineers, economists, and other scientists experienced in providing a multidisciplinary view of the energy sector.
+The Supply Analysis Office collects data, produces analyses, and provides policy expertise on a range of energy supply issues, focusing on markets and infrastructure that provide safe and reliable energy to California.
+The Supply Analysis team also assesses supply portfolios that will help California on its path to a 100 percent clean electricity future.

 The Demand Analysis Office provides energy demand forecasts to policy makers and utilities by collecting and analyzing data on electricity peak demand and consumption, natural gas consumption, and transportation fuel use.
 In developing these forecasts, the office uses projected economic and demographic growth, projected changes in rates and other cost factors, estimated impacts of energy efficiency efforts, and historical weather data.

-Engineers, economists, and statisticians in the office also rely on data collected from surveys to understand how Californians' behavior and use of appliances, business and industrial equipment, and vehicles affect energy demand over time.
+Data collected from surveys is used to understand how Californians' behavior and use of appliances, business and industrial equipment, and vehicles affect energy demand over time.
 Other energy agencies use the office’s electricity and natural gas forecasts for planning.
 The transportation forecasts assess progress toward meeting California's alternative fuel goals.

 Energy Commission Releases New Data on How COVID-19 is Impacting the Energy Sector